marcelfw/mgit/docs/manual.md

 #### Customize and extend commands

 Pre-configured commands can be overridden in your own configuration file and you can add your own Git commands.
+It is adviced to never name your custom command after a normal git command.